While the Romans’ travel options were limited, nowadays travellers to Hadrian’s Wall Country have more options.

 The 680 also runs on Mondays to Saturdays with a regular service from Hexham Bus Station to Bellingham via Chollerford, which is a 10 minute walk from Chesters Roman Fort.

-From April - October, the AD122 Hadrian's Wall Country Bus runs hourly between Hexham Bus Station and Haltwhistle Rail Station, stopping at all of the major attractions along the wall, making it perfect for sightseeing.
+The AD122 Hadrian's Wall Country Bus operates all year round between Hexham Bus Station and Haltwhistle Rail Station, stopping at all of the major attractions along the wall, making it perfect for sightseeing.

 Newcastle Railway Station is well connected to the rest of the country on the main East Coast line.
 From here, board the Hadrian's Wall Country Line linking Newcastle and Carlisle via Hexham.
 Stopping at sites along the Wall, buy a Hadrian's Wall Country Line Day Ranger ticket and hop on and off all day anywhere between Carlisle and Newcastle and beyond.
 Walking routes and cycle routes link up with most stops and a limited number of bikes can be taken on board on a first-come basis.
 Catch the Tyne & Wear Metro service to explore Roman sites in Newcastle and Tyneside.